Air raids on Japan: Initial attacks from the Mariana Islands

 Arnold was disappointed with what XXI Bomber Command had achieved, and wanted the Command to produce results quickly.
 In addition, Hansell's preference for precision bombing was no longer in accordance with the views of the Twentieth Air Force headquarters, which wanted a greater emphasis on area attacks.
 In late December 1944 Arnold decided to relieve Hansell of his command.
 Seeing LeMay's success in improving XX Bomber Command's performance, Arnold thought LeMay could solve the problems at XXI Bomber Command, and replaced Hansell with him.
 Hansell was informed of Arnold's decision on 6 January, but remained in his position until mid-January.
 During this period, XXI Bomber Command conducted unsuccessful precision bombing attacks on the Musashino aircraft plant in Tokyo and a Mitsubishi Aircraft Works factory in Nagoya on 9 and 14 January respectively.
 The last attack planned by Hansell was more successful, however: a force of 77 B-29s crippled a Kawasaki Aircraft Industries factory near Akashi on 19 January.
-During XXI Bomber Command's first three months of operations, it lost an average of 4.1% of aircraft dispatched in each raid.
+During XXI Bomber Command's first three months of operations, it lost an average of 4.1 percent of aircraft dispatched in each raid.

 In late January 1945 the Imperial General Headquarters belatedly adopted a civil defense plan to counter the American air raids.
 This plan assigned responsibility for fighting fires to community councils and neighborhood groups as the professional firefighting units were short-handed.
 Civilians were to observe a blackout from 10:00 pm.
 Japanese positions in the Bonin Islands were normally able to provide an hour's warning of American raids and air raid sirens were sounded in cities threatened by attack.

 The first attacks conducted under LeMay's leadership achieved mixed results.
 XXI Bomber Command flew six major missions between 23 January and 19 February with little success, though an incendiary raid against Kobe on 4 February caused significant damage to the city and its main factories.
-Moreover, while improved maintenance procedures implemented by LeMay reduced the number of B-29s that had to return to base during raids due to technical problems, the Command suffered a loss rate of 5.1% in these operations.
+Moreover, while improved maintenance procedures implemented by LeMay reduced the number of B-29s that had to return to base during raids due to technical problems, the Command suffered a loss rate of 5.1 percent in these operations.
 From 19 February to 3 March, XXI Bomber Command conducted a series of precision bombing raids on aircraft factories that sought to tie down Japanese air units so they could not participate in the Battle of Iwo Jima.
 However, these attacks were frustrated by high winds and cloud cover and little damage was inflicted.
 A firebombing raid conducted against Tokyo by 172 B-29s on 25 February was considered successful as it burnt or damaged approximately one square mile of the city's urban area.
 This attack was a large-scale test of the effectiveness of firebombing.